Cybersecurity Controls Explained in Detail

 Preventative controls

 These controls are used to prevent loss or errors.
-Examples for preventative controls are as follows,
+Examples of preventative controls are as follows,

-● Security awareness training: It’s a process providing formal cyber security education to the employee/stakeholders about security threats and the organization's policies and procedures.
+• Security awareness training: is the process of providing formal cyber security education to employees and stakeholders about security threats and the organization's policies and procedures.

-Change management: Measures taken by an organization to describe and implement changes both internally and externally in the system.
-That includes preparing and supporting employees to take necessary steps for change.
+• Change management: Measures taken by an organization to describe and implement changes both internally and externally in the system that include preparing and supporting employees to take the necessary steps for change.

 Detective controls

-It is an accounting term, where it uses internal control to find errors within the organization.
-Examples of detective controls are as follows
+It is an accounting term, that uses internal control to find errors within the organization.
+Examples of detective controls are as follows:

-● Video Surveillance - Digital images, videos that are sent on communication networks are monitored.
+• Video Surveillance - Digital images and videos that are sent over communication networks are monitored.

 Corrective controls

-After system malfunction corrective controls are used to make the system effective to use.
+After a system malfunction, corrective controls are used to make the system more effective to use.
 Examples of corrective controls include,

-● Backups and system recovery – Process of creating and storing data copies that can be used as backup when data is lost.
+• Backups and system recovery: the Process of creating and storing data copies that can be used as backups when data is lost.

 Deterrent controls

-Deterrent controls are used to reduce deliberate attacks that are usually in the form of a tangible object or person.
-Examples of deterrent controls include,
+Deterrent controls are used to reduce deliberate attacks, which are usually in the form of a tangible object or person.
+Examples of deterrent controls include

 Compensating controls

-Compensating control is an alternative method that is used to satisfy the requirement of security.
+Compensating control is an alternative method that is used to satisfy the requirement for security.
 And certain security measures can’t be implemented due to financial or simple impractical reasons at the time.

 Example of Compensating control,